-June Jaunico who his Mother Approved… June Juanico from Biloxi was Elvis’ first sweetheart and the only girl his mother approved of.
-Today June Juanico, is a 65-year-old grandmother, still lives in Biloxi, Mississippi where she fell in love with Elvis long before he was the King and teen idol
+June Juanico from Biloxi was Elvis’ first sweetheart and the only girl his mother approved of.
+Today June Juanico, is a 65 year old grandmother, still lives in Biloxi, Mississippi where she fell in love with Elvis long before he was the King and teen idol

 They struck up a conversation… “You’re not leaving are you?”
 Elvis inquired anxiously.
 “No, I’m just going to sit down.”
 “I’d like to see you after the show,” Elvis announced.
 “Why don’t you show me the town?”